 - Paper towels → small cloth rags.

-Trick: Keep a small laundry bag for used rounds/pads.
+Tip: Have a small laundry bag for dirty rounds/pads.
 Wash weekly with towels—easy, no extra load.

 Budget-Friendly DIY Ideas: